Agriculture is integrated into overarching food-security focus

 The ‘farm bill’ is the primary agriculture and food policy tool of the US government, first passed in 1933.
 It is a comprehensive bill which Congress reauthorizes every five years and deals with programs under the US Department of Agriculture, including its foreign assistance activities.
 The farm bill is often highly political both in terms of cost and policy.
 For the foreign assistance element, one of the most contentious issues is the ‘cargo preference’ provision, in which Congress requires a percentage of “government-impelled” cargo, including food assistance, to be carried overseas on US ships to support the US merchant marine.

 The stronger focus on food security is reflected in the updated State Department and USAID’s Joint Strategic Plan FY2018-2022, which cites the US Global Food Security Strategy 2017-2021 as an instrument to implement its overall strategic objectives.
-Further, the president’s FY2019 request mirrors this stronger emphasis on food security, calling for US$518 million for food security, a 3.6% increase from FY2018, though still a 50% cut from FY2017.
-It also was accompanied by an “Agency Priority Goals (APG)” for USAID that explicitly refers to food security and Feed the Future: “Increase food security and resilience in Feed the Future countries.
+Further, the president’s FY2019 request mirrors a stronger emphasis on food security, calling for US$518 million for food security.
+This is a 3.6% increase from FY2018, although still a 50% cut from FY2017 levels.
+This funding is accompanied by an “Agency Priority Goals (APG)” for USAID explicitly referring to food security and Feed the Future: “Increase food security and resilience in Feed the Future countries.
 By September 30, 2019, Feed the Future will exhibit an average reduction in the prevalence of poverty and stunting of 20 percent across target regions in Feed the Future’s focus countries, since the beginning of the initiative in FY 2010.“

 Food security – both funding levels and delivery – will be subject to intense political debate in Congress in 2018.
 First, the GFSA has been introduced in the House with bipartisan support for a three-year reauthorization.
 This would ensure that Feed the Future Initiative continues through 2021.
 Second, the Farm Bill will be renegotiated in 2018.
 In March 2018, a bipartisan group of Congress members introduced new legislation to this bill to reform and modernize US food assistance, including the ’cargo preference’, in which Congress requires a percentage of “government-impelled” cargo, including food assistance, to be carried overseas on US ships to support the US merchant marine.
 The group includes senators Bob Corker (Republican) and Chris Coons (Democrat), who are both retiring at the end of the current session; this initiative will be their last chance to reform US food assistance (see question three: ‘Who are the main actors in US development cooperation?’).